ENSpeak the language you have been studying.

 The examiner explores more abstract and complex issues connected to the Part 2 topic.
 This is where Band 7+ candidates differentiate themselves.

-2. The 4 Grading Criteria: What Examiners Actually Tally
+2. The 4 Grading Criteria

 Fluency & Coherence (25%)

 Can you speak at length without unnatural pauses?
 Do your ideas connect logically?
 Examiners listen for hesitation, self-correction, and logical progression between ideas.
-Key signals: using discourse markers ('furthermore', 'in contrast', 'this leads me to'), maintaining pace, and avoiding repetition filler words like 'uh' or 'um'.

 Lexical Resource (25%)